Published September 18th, 2023 by Avigdor Book

 Best Practices in Combatting Malware

-“Malware attacks and ransomware attacks are a consistent and persistent autonomous threat.
-It is critical for organizations to apply best practices in network segmentation to ensure that when vulnerabilities are automatically exploited, that the spread across the network is contained.
+Malware attacks and ransomware attacks, like Bad Rabbit ransomware attacks, are a consistent and persistent autonomous threat.
+It is critical for organizations to apply best practices in network segmentation to ensure that when vulnerabilities are automatically exploited, like through malicious software or pop-up ads, that the spread across the network is contained.
 Achieving visibility across the network provides the path for effective segmentation strategies, inclusive of malware risk mitigation best practices.

 Segment your network and develop an iterative segmentation approach that balances security with manageability

 Identify network segments that contain sensitive data or high counts of vulnerabilities and use those to prioritize your risk mitigation plan